FoveHMD/FoveCppSample/README.md

 - Stereo rendering
 - Submitting frames to the FOVE Compositor
 - Eye tracking (objects are highlighted when gazed upon)
+- Displaying the rendered scene in a window in addition to the HMD

+The OpenGL example is similar to the DirectX11 example, except:
+- Uses OpenGL for rendering
+- Uses the WGL_NV_DX_interop2 extension to render to a DirectX11 surface (needed for submission to the FOVE compositor)

 ## How to build